MusingsAboutGod page 1 2 3 4 5 6 7 8 9 10 11 12

 Some might object that Jesus had said, “the Son of Man has nowhere to lay his head”.
 When, where, and why did Jesus say that ?

 He said this at Luke 9:58, now please look up a bit at verse 51.
 Luke at vs 51 clearly marks the transition and end of Jesus's Galilean ministry.
-Meaning he would never go back to his home in Capernaum.
+Meaning he would never go back to his home/house in Capernaum.
 Hence, from that time onward he no longer had a house/home to lay his head.

 [mark's sequence also agrees with luke, matthew not so much. but ol' matt was known to not always be sequential. there may be a reason he lost his bookkeeping job :) ]